cyclejs/cyclejs/rx-run/docs/data-flow-nodes.md

   Observables, and all properties in the output object of `definitionFn` should be RxJS Observables too.
 If you only need to output a single value, use `Rx.Observable.just()`.
   Use the convention of suffixing with `$` to denote that the property is an Observable.

+# Data Flow Sinks

+Sinks are similar to DataFlowNodes, except they only receive inputs, they do not produce output.
+In Rx terminology, `DataFlowSink` should just **subscribe** to the input when it is injected.
+As all other important components in Cycle.js, a `DataFlowSink` can also be injected a dependency.
+Use Sinks for side-effects such as saving model data to localStorage or to database in the backend.

+## `DataFlowSink` API

+**Create** a DataFlowSink by calling `Cycle.createDataFlowSink(definitionFn)` where `definitionFn` expects Data Flow Nodes as inputs, and outputs an Rx.Disposable (a subscription to the Observables in the input).
+The `DataFlowSink` returned by `createDataFlowSink` contains an `inject` function that can be used in the same style as DataFlowNode injects are.

+**Inject** a dependency into a DataFlowSink by calling `inject(inputs...)`.
+The inject simply calls the original `definitionFn` using the given `inputs...`.

+# Data Flow Sources

+Sources are the opposite of Sinks.
+A `DataFlowSource` only produces output, and does not get inputs injected.
+They are much simpler because they do not have an `inject()` function.
+To create a `DataFlowSource`, you call `Cycle.createDataFlowSource(output)`, where `output` is the object containing Observables.

+In practice, you can replace a DataFlowSource simply by the `output` object, and the application will function exactly the same.
+Under the hood, `createDataFlowSource()` just returns the same object it was given.
+The point of using `createDataFlowSource` is to have the output object be an instance of `DataFlowSource`, to be consistent with `DataFlowNode` and `DataFlowSink`.